-This project is funded by a grant from the UK Government Office for Disability Issues Framework Programme.
-The purpose of the project is to assist and advise the ODI in building an evidence base to inform policy development towards key strategic equality goals.
+This project was funded by a grant from the UK Government Office for Disability Issues Framework Programme.
+The purpose of the project was to assist and advise the Office of Disability Issues (ODI) in building an evidence base to inform policy development towards key strategic equality goals.

-The focus of the reviews will be on the ODI-defined themes of ‘choice and control’ and ‘access to goods and services’, in support of the Government’s independent living strategy.
-The methods include systematic searches and engagement of external stakeholders to identify examples disability research contributing value to UK policy development.
-The resulting synthesis reports will be published on the ODI and CDS websites.
+The focus of the reviews was on the ODI-defined themes of ‘choice and control’ and ‘access to goods and services’, in support of the Government’s independent living strategy.
+The methods included systematic searches and engagement of external stakeholders to identify examples of disability research contributing value to UK policy development.
+The resulting synthesis reports were published on the ODI and CDS websites.

 The research team includes Mark Priestley, Sarah Woodin and Mark Monaghan (Sociology and Social Policy) and Bryan Matthews (Transport Studies).